nickyhajal/world-domination-summit/_content/portland-experience.md

 ### Give it a Little Stretch

 Over the last couple years “Yoga Rocks the Park” has been making a name for itself across the country.
-Well we’ve partnered with them to host an hour long yoga session right within the confines of the Portland Experience.
+Well, we’ve partnered with them to host an hour long yoga session right within the confines of the Portland Experience.

 Have some food, have a drink, make something cool, and then prepare for our afternoon session with a little stretching and exercise.